 In addition, some of this housing has historic significance.
 Maintaining and improving neighborhoods with older housing can support a revitalization effort which emphasizes the historic character of the community.
-This historic character has been used in other areas as a means of attracting middle and upper income households to the City.
+This historic character has been used in other areas as a means of attracting middle- and upper-income households to the City.

-Table 2 City of Johnstown Age of Housing
+Table 2: Age of Housing - Owner occupied units since 1960

-Owner-Occupied Units Since 1960